ibm-cloud-docs/event-notifications/en-cfe-integrations.md

 1. From your {{site.data.keyword.en_short}} instance dashboard, click **Destinations**.

 1. Click the toggle switch to **ON** status under the **Collect failed events** column for the destination for which you want to collect the failed events.
-A success message is displayed for switching ON for collecting failed events for the selected destination.
+A success message is displayed for switching `ON` to collect failed events for the selected destination.

 ## Available list of destinations for collecting failed events
 {: #en-collect-failedevents-destinationslist}